techbrett/OfficeDocs-SkypeForBusiness/Teams/rooms/copilot-admin-mtr.md

   - NOCSH
 search.appverid: MET150
 ms.localizationpriority: medium
-description: Learn more about how to set up Copilot and AI-based features in Microsoft Teams.
+description: Learn more about how to set up Copilot and AI-based features in Microsoft Teams Rooms.
 ---

-# Teams and Copilot overview
+# Teams Rooms and Copilot overview

 When you're considering deploying Copilot and AI-based features for your Teams users, there are many things to consider.
 The number and type of AI-based features is dependent on the type of license or licenses that you assign to your Teams users, the hardware you're using for Teams Rooms consoles, and the type of license assigned to your Microsoft Teams Rooms consoles.